jessicablank/spacebook-mars/Tests.md

         * High Temp: Displays the high temperature recorded from the NASA InSight API in Celsius.
         * Low Temp: Displays the low temperature recorded from the NASA InSight API in Celsius.
     3. The Martian will see a task card to record a task.
         * The Task Title is required in order to save the task.
-For Example: "Eat Mars Bars"
+For Example: "*Eat Mars Bars*"
         * The Task Body is provided for more description.
-For Example: "Because chocolate will help you stay alert."
+For Example: "*Because chocolate will help you stay alert.*"
         * Once the Martian clicks "Save", a modal will confirm the task is saved.